 Traditionally the groom and groomsmen would wear ties in the same colour as the bridesmaids’ dresses, but this is changing as many grooms decide to coordinate with the bride and wear an ivory tie.
 Some brides ask for extra dress material to make the groomsmen’s ties, which ensures a perfect match but does mean that the groom will know the colour and material of the dress before the big day.
 Other popular neutral colours for grooms’ ties include silver and gold.

-Having a different boutonniFre from his groomsmen has often been one way for the groom to distinguish himself as the star of the show.
-However, it is now becoming popular for each male member of the wedding party to have a distinct boutonniFre to add character to their outfits.
-If you are having an American style processional where the groomsmen walk the bridesmaids down the aisle, each pair could have a co-ordinating bouquet and boutonniFre.
+Having a different boutonniere from his groomsmen has often been one way for the groom to distinguish himself as the star of the show.
+However, it is now becoming popular for each male member of the wedding party to have a distinct boutonniere to add character to their outfits.
+If you are having an American style processional where the groomsmen walk the bridesmaids down the aisle, each pair could have a co-ordinating bouquet and boutonniere.